CASA MILA

 The study compares these relations among Changana/Ronga/Portuguese speaking families in rural and urban Mozambique (2009 – 2011) with those among Dutch speaking families in the Netherlands (2011 – 2012).
 In the field studies, we visit the participating families’ homes, videotape the behaviour of the infants in question, analyse these videos and correlate those aspects that we are interested in with the infants’ vocabulary development.

-Once the field studies are near completion in 2012, a corpus will be developed that can be used to parameterise computer simulations (such as those described in Vogt and Haasdijk, 2010).
+Once the field studies are near completion in 2012, a corpus will be developed that can be used to parameterise computer simulations.
 Such computer simulations will be used to study the social, cultural and cognitive mechanisms that underly children’s word learning abilities.

 Cultural and social aspects of multimodal interactions in language acquisition

-From 19-23 July 2011, the first major findings from the CASA MILA project were presented at the 12th International Congress for the Study of Child Language (IASCL-2011) with two papers.
-Doug Mastin’s paper won the congress’ Student Award competition.
+From 19-23 July 2011, the first major findings from the CASA MILA project were presented at the 12th International Congress for the Study of Child Language (IASCL -2011) with two papers.
+Doug Mastin’s paper won the congress’ Student Award.
 The posters that represent these papers can be downloaded here and here (Award Winning presentation).